BDC Hamburger Icon

 3. Get organized.

 You cannot do every task at the same time, so it’s important to prioritize.
-Doing the most difficult tasks first will allow you to focus on smaller, less-difficult tasks later.
+Doing the most difficult tasks first will allow you to focus on smaller, less difficult tasks later.

 Did You Know?Did you know

-Organizing your office means more than cleaning your workspace; it also includes organizing and scheduling your time.
+Organizing your office means more than cleaning your workspace; it also involves organizing and scheduling your time.
 When you are organized, you are less likely to waste time and can concentrate more easily.
 You will also become a reliable office leader.

 4. Use collaboration tools.